ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Deploying on Docker

 Now that your service is created, you can deploy this on Docker.

+> TIP: This was tested on the community edition version of Docker Edge with Kubernetes enabled and running in the background.
+Docker Edge comes with the option of enabling Kubernetes under Docker preferences.

-To do this you need to import docker into your Ballerina program first.
+To do this deployment, you need to import docker into your Ballerina program first.
 Add the following to the top of your program.

 ```
 import ballerinax/docker;